Mary Concepta Lynch: Oratory of Sacred Heart

 To commemorate the end of the First World War, a small oratory was built at the convent, to house a statue sent in recognition of the men of the area who died in Belgium.

 The oratory was dedicated to the Sacred Heart in 1919.
-Beginning the next year, in 1920, Lynch first worked on the wall behind the statue, which stood above the altar, to provide it with a proper setting, in a Eastern Christian or Byzantine medieval style; and on the Gaelic script over the entrance door.
+Beginning the next year, in 1920, Lynch first worked on the wall behind the statue, which stood above the altar, to provide it with a proper setting, in an Eastern Christian or Byzantine medieval style; and on the Gaelic script over the entrance door.
 After that she sought and was given permission to take on the whole interior of the oratory.
 The project was supported by her cousin, Shaun Glenville, and his wife, Dorothy Ward, who would regularly visit the convent.
 The couple were music hall entertainers, famous in their role as Pantomime dame and Principal boy, and raised funds for the oratory through benefit concerts.
 The studio of Joshua Clarke & Sons, father of Harry Clarke, created the seven stained-glass windows.
 One window is dedicated to her father, Thomas J. Lynch, represented by the Holy Family and another to Shaun Glenville and his family.